 Hawaii Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Hawaii?
+How much is an adjuster license in Hawaii?

 In order to obtain an adjuster license in Hawaii, you can expect it to cost around $320.
 This includes the cost of your pre-exam education.
 We recommend AdjusterPro as the provider for this education due to its affordable prices and high pass rates of its students.
 For more information, see our AdjusterPro Course Review.

 What states are reciprocal with the Hawaii adjuster license?

 Many states offer reciprocal licenses to Hawaii adjusters, but Hawaii will not reciprocate its licenses to a nonresident adjuster.
 However, since the specific list of states may change, it’s best to verify reciprocity is offered for the state you’re interested in.
 Find out more in our Adjuster License Reciprocity article.